Last updated on June 30th, 2022

 - Address: 6-11-15, Ueno, Taito-ku, Tokyo, 110-0005, Japan

 - Opening Hours: From 11:00 am to 11:00 pm

 Udon | うどん

 Similar to ramen, Udon is one of the best cheap food in Tokyo.
 For less than 1,000 JPY, you would be able to enjoy an excellent noodle meal in one of the world’s most expensive cities, Tokyo.
 Udon is a thick noodle made from wheat flour, used in Japanese cuisine.
-The wholewheat noodles are thicker than soba noodles and widely used in a Japanese restaurant in various hot and cold dishes.
+The wholewheat noodles are thicker than soba noodles and are widely used in a Japanese restaurant in various hot and cold dishes.

 One of the popular best Tokyo Udon shops is Shin Udon.
 This famous Tokyo Udon shop is listed by Trip Advisor as the “2020 Travelers Choice” and Time Out as the “Best Udon in Tokyo”.
 It is a little shop, with six seats at the counter.
 So it is always packed at all times.

 The udon from Shin Udon Shinjuku is hand-made and the ingredients are top quality.
 The Udon is fresh to order and you can see the chef is preparing the Udon dishes in front of you.
 Besides, the Udon can be served in cold, hot soup, or just warm with butter and egg.
 Their signature ‘carbonara udon’ is one of the must-try if you’re visiting this tiny shop.
 The udon is topped with grated cheese and butter.
 I highly recommended the beef udon and tempura and topped with a runny soft-boiled egg, The broth is tasty and the toppings were so divine!